 A powerful, common language for understanding when to and when not to take action

-SPC is an approach for rapidly detecting changes and trends.
+Statistical Process Control (SPC) is an approach for rapidly detecting changes and trends.
 By using graphical displays to monitor all individual processes along every step in a service pathway, it conveys meaningful insights that can easily be interpreted and used by non-statisticians.

 SPC helps improve systems more readily and faster than traditional reporting KPI methods.